Halvani/Constituent-Treelib/README.md

 CTL currently supports eight languages: English, German, French, Polish, Hungarian, Swedish, Chinese and Korean.
 The performance of the respective models can be looked up in the <a href="https://github.com/nikitakit/self-attentive-parser#available-models">benepar repository</a>.

+## CTL in the Research Landscape
+CTL has been used in several research works that have appeared at renowned conferences such as ICLR 2024 and ACL 2024:

+- Yuang Li, Jiaxin Guo, Min Zhang, Ma Miaomiao, Zhiqiang Rao, Weidong Zhang, Xianghui He, Daimeng Wei, and Hao Yang.
+2024. **[Pause-Aware Automatic Dubbing using LLM and Voice Cloning](https://aclanthology.org/2024.iwslt-1.2/)**.
+In Proceedings of the 21st International Conference on Spoken Language Translation (IWSLT 2024), pages 12–16, Bangkok, Thailand (in-person and online).
+Association for Computational Linguistics.

+- Tanvir Mahmud, D. Marculescu, **[Weakly-supervised Audio Separation via Bi-modal Semantic Similarity](https://arxiv.org/abs/2404.01740#)**, in: The Twelfth International Conference on Learning Representations, 2024.

-# License
+## License
 The code and the <a href="https://github.com/Halvani/Constituent-Treelib/blob/main/Constituent_TreeLib_Quickstart.ipynb">jupyter notebook demo</a> of CTL are released under the MIT License.
 See <a href="https://github.com/Halvani/constituent_treelib/blob/main/LICENSE">LICENSE</a> for further details.

-# Citation
+## Citation
-If you find this repository helpful, feel free to cite it in your paper or project:
+If you find this repository helpful, please invest a few minutes and cite it in your paper/project:
 ```bibtex
 @software{Halvani_Constituent_Treelib:2024,
 	author = {Halvani, Oren},